dolv/devops/README.md

 Here you see folder named env.
 It means environment provisioning.
 Under the env you will see split by provisioning tools: Ansible, Chef, Terraform maybe something else will be added.

+In the env/ansible/stacks/roles you can find README related to each role.
+I've created some there already.

 ## Notes About ansible & AZURE Cloud